Cranham C of E Primary School

 Our Ethos Statement

 At Cranham Church of England Primary School we pride ourselves on being a caring family.
 We aim to uphold Christian values, respecting each other's beliefs whilst maintaining strong links with the parish church and the local community.
-We nurture respect, awareness of spirituality and the moral development of each individual.
+We nurture respect, awareness of spirituality and the moral development of each individual in order for every individual to flourish.

 Core British Values